GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 }
 ```

-Please notice that the 2 additional attributes, `parentBlockPosition` and `innerBlockPositions`, are removed when filtering, as they don't make sense anymore.
+Please notice that the two additional attributes, `parentBlockPosition` and `innerBlockPositions`, are removed when filtering, as they don't make sense anymore.

 ## Using Block data in the client